 Rosee has worked as a knit and crochet technical editor since 2010 and now specialises in grading and pattern-writing to designer specifications.
 Because of her extensive experience in delivering the vision of other designers, she favours a collaborative approach to technical work.
 She particularly loves Fair Isle and Scandinavian knitwear and has an encyclopedic knowledge of fishermen’s ganseys.

-After a decade working as a news and features editor with a growing sideline in knit design and tech editing, Rosee moved into the fibre industry full time as deputy editor of The Knitter magazine in 2011.
+After a decade working as a news and features editor with a growing side line in knit design and tech editing, Rosee moved into the fibre industry full time as deputy editor of The Knitter magazine in 2011.
 She edited the magazine for several years before leaving to edit and redesign Knit Today.

 Benefiting from the generous support of others at the beginning of her career, Rosee is happy to be able to pay it forward and acts as a mentor to several new designers.
 She also offers tuition in pattern-writing and grading for tech editors and teaches sweater design at A Yarn Story.
-Recent projects include tech-editing Anna Maltz’s latest book, Marlisle: A New Direction in Knitting, and copyediting Rowan: 40 Years: 40 Iconic Hand-Knit Designs.
-She is currently writing a knitting book that will be published in 2019.
+Recent projects include tech-editing Anna Maltz’s book, Marlisle: A New Direction in Knitting, and copyediting Rowan: 40 Years: 40 Iconic Hand-Knit Designs.
+She is currently writing a knitting book that will be published in 2023.